kranika/MazeLearner/README.md

 `cd MazeLearner`
 * Required libraries and packages are listed in the `requirements.txt` file.

-* To install the modules listed in the Python requirements file into the project environment, run the following command on your project directory:
+* To check the required modules for the project, run the following command on your project directory:

-`pip install -r requirements.txt`
+`pip freeze > requirements.txt`
 * Run the project by typing the following command:

 `python main.py`